The Effects of Ritalin Use: Short-Term, Long-Term, Side Effects, and Treatment

 - Impaired judgment and changes in priorities.

-Again, Ritalin dependency is minimized when taken in proper dosages.
-However, when it is abused and large quantities are ingested in a variety of ways, it can be highly addictive.
+Again, Ritalin dependency is minimized when the drug is taken in proper dosages.
+However, when it is abused and large quantities are ingested in a variety of ways, Ritalin can be highly addictive.

 Users with a significant Ritalin addiction often engage in a “binge-crash” cycle, with continual use and no sleep for days, followed by heavy sleeping that can be akin to a coma.
-This pattern of use, along with the tolerance and dependency dangers, are almost identical to cocaine.
+This pattern of use—along with the tolerance and dependency dangers that accompany it—is almost identical to that of cocaine.

 Ritalin withdrawal can be extremely difficult.
-Individuals seeking to kick this habit can experience feelings that are so intense that, in attempt to stave off the onset of withdrawal, they effectively drive the compulsion to continue abusing the drug.
+Individuals seeking to kick this habit can experience feelings that are so intense that, in attempts to stave off the onset of drug withdrawal, they effectively drive their compulsions to continue abusing the drug.
 Symptoms of withdrawal can include: